 Nexio’s Shared Sequencer

 Nexio leverages the Movement Labs M1 decentralized and shared sequencer, which operates across multiple rollups and maintains a unified transaction ordering system, ensuring consistent state synchronization across interconnected chains.
+The M1 shared sequencer offers several key benefits:- Elimination of Single Points of Failure: By decentralizing transaction ordering, the sequencer avoids the vulnerabilities of centralized systems.

 - Fairness and Censorship Resistance: Ensures that all transactions are processed fairly and cannot be censored by any single participant.